edinburgh-napier/set09121/lectures/lecture7.md

     - Can have a lot of work spent on them.
     - Generally very detailed - particularly in games where you see the character all the time.
 - Non-playable characters.
-    - Treat these as objects in your game with properties and functionality.
+    - Treat these as objects in your game with properties and functionality (see 'baguette boy').
     - Includes:
         - Monsters and enemies.
         - Friends and allies.